 Mary is creative when inventing bookmarks and other media to hand out at in-person events…or, if the opportunity arises and you won’t look like a stalker, in public places.
 She uses VistaPrint.com for some projects.

 Guild member Bonnie Dillabough also recommended creating a QR code on your media items like bookmarks.
 (She uses this service.)
 When Bonnie greets potential readers in person and hands them a bookmark, she has seen them scan the code right then and there, buying the book on the spot.
 If you do this, keep that scenario in mind when deciding which URL to link to the code.
 I recommend the URL to your author page on Amazon, or a specific buy page, not your website or social media.

 This is just a speck of what Mary covered.
 For more, here is a link to her 4-page outline (which includes all her contact information).
-I’ll upload the YouTube link when it’s available.
+To view the entire program on YouTube, please click below.

 For more about the Guild, including frequent tips and interactions with fellow writers, check out our Facebook page at https://www.facebook.com/diamondvalleywritersguild/